muaazsalagar/webdev/README.md

-This is project is by Muaaz Salagar for the course work of Web Development (CS 5610)
+This project is being developed by Muaaz Salagar for the course work of Web Development (CS 5610)

 Under guidance of Prof. Jose Annunziato